spice2x/spice2x.github.io/CONTRIBUTING.md

 * Including (bundling), distributing, or linking to game data, or making it easier to find/download game data
 * Any features that [phone home](https://en.wikipedia.org/wiki/Phoning_home)
   * This includes automatic updaters.
-  * Exception: we have allowed the "patch import from URL" but this has only been done under very careful considerations and plenty of warnings to the user.
+  * Exception: we have allowed the "patch import from URL" feature, but this has only been done under very careful considerations and plenty of warnings to the user.

 ### Avoiding regressions